syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPullToRefresh/Customizing-PullableContent.md

 ![](CustomizingPullableContent_images/CollectionView_Push.png)
 </div>

-### Sample link of SfPullToRefresh adapting CollectionView

-You can download the source code of the sample, SfPullToRefresh adapting collection view as its pullable content here.

 ## SfDataGrid

 SfPullToRefresh can host the `SfDataGrid` as its pullable content and refresh it.

 ### SfDataGrid customizations

 Refer the below code example to create a SfDataGrid and customize it.
-To explore about SfDataGrid click [here](https://help.syncfusion.com/xamarin-ios/sfdatagrid/getting-started).
+Click [here](https://help.syncfusion.com/xamarin-ios/sfdatagrid/getting-started) to explore SfDataGrid.

 {% highlight c# %}